 In the body of your paper, note the sources of your quotes or paraphrases with in-text references.
 See the tab above for more on that.

 At the end of your paper, include a list of your sources in correct citation style.

 Follow the General Guidelines tabs for the basic rules for formatting your paper.

 Is your professor using Turnitin?
-Check out our Turnitin LibGuide!
+Click on the first link to our Turnitin LibGuide!

 Want to test your understanding of plagiarism?
-Try the plagiarism game!
+Click on the second link to try the plagiarism game!

 Nassau Community College